Lithium nickel manganese cobalt oxides: Lithium-rich NMCs

-As of 2023, the biggest producers of NMC materials include EcoPro, Ronbay Technology, Easpring and Umicore.

 Properties

 The cell voltage of lithium-ion batteries with NMC cathodes is 3.6–3.7 V.

 Arumugam Manthiram has reported that the relative positioning of the metals' 3d bands to the oxygen 2p band leads to each metal's role within NMC cathode materials.
 The manganese 3d band is above the oxygen 2p band, resulting in manganese's high chemical stability.
 The cobalt and nickel 3d bands overlap the oxygen 2p band, allowing them to charge to their 4+ oxidation states without the oxygen ions losing electron density.